-Dry Falls (above on right): Walk behind this 75-foot waterfall, just a few miles from Highlands along US Highway 64.
+Dry Falls (above on left): Walk behind this 75-foot waterfall, just a few miles from Highlands along US Highway 64.
 See our Dry Falls Guide.

-Glen Falls (above on left): A two-mile roundtrip hike takes you to two beautiful waterfalls, near Highlands.
+Glen Falls (above on right): A two-mile roundtrip hike takes you to two beautiful waterfalls, near Highlands.
 See our Glen Falls Guide.

 Silver Run Falls (left): Located near Cashiers, this beautiful waterfall and swimming spot a short walk from the highway.
 See our Silver Run Falls Guide.